The South Carolina Governor's School for Science and Mathematics (GSSM) respects the privacy of students, their families, our employees, and visitors.

 Email addresses obtained as a result of requests to the GSSM website will not be sold or given to any organization outside of GSSM for marketing purposes.
 The information collected is subject to the access and confidentiality provisions of the State's Freedom of Information Act and other applicable sections of the South Carolina Code of Laws and/or federal law.
 Email or other information requests sent to the GSSM website may be maintained in order to respond to the request, forward that request to the appropriate person, or provide the GSSM web designer with user feedback to assist in improving the site.

 GSSM is committed to data security and the data quality of personally identifiable information that is either available from, or collected by, GSSM websites and has taken precautions to protect personally identifiable information from loss, misuse, or alteration.
-Any third parties responsible for this information are required to follow all appicable regulations to protect this information and to make their privacy policies availabile for inspection.
+Any third parties responsible for this information are required to follow the same policies and guidelines as GSSM in protecting this information.
 Unless otherwise prohibited by state or federal law, rule, or regulation, individuals will be given the ability to access and correct personally identifiable information maintained by the GSSM website that may be in error.

 Other non-GSSM websites may be linked through the GSSM website.
 Many of these sites may operate under different privacy standards.
 Visitors to those websites are advised to check the privacy statements of those sites and be cautious when providing personally identifiable information without a clear understanding of how the information will be used.